thomivy/val-id/README.md

 ## Features
 - Retrieves validator identities from Polkadot and Tangle Mainnet networks
-- Exports the validator identities to CSV files
+- Exports the validator identities to indendent and dated CSV files
-- Logs any errors encountered during the scraping process to separate error log files
-- Handles timeouts and errors gracefully
+- Handles timeouts gracefully

 ## Prerequisites
 Before running the script, ensure that you have the following: